Wife of poisoned Russian opposition leader Alexei Navalny blames ‘state terrorists’ for the attack on him

 Germany announced Wednesday it would consult with its allies on an appropriate response and was reporting the crime to the Organization for the Prohibition of Chemical Weapons.
 Western officials expressed shock over the use of the nerve agent against the opposition leader.

-Navalnaya posted a joyful family vacation selfie on Instagram taken by her husband with their two children on a canal boat with a bridge in the background.
+Navalnaya posted on Instagram a joyful family vacation selfie taken by her husband with their two children on a canal boat with a bridge in the background.

 She wrote that “state terrorists will remain with their Novichok, eating it with Rafaello,” referring to the chocolate.
 “And they will always have to live with it, no matter how many years they stand with a candle at Easter in a church.”

-After news from the Charité Hospital in Berlin Wednesday that Navalny was still in an induced coma on a ventilation but that his condition was slowly improving, she said she was sure he would recover.
+After news from the Charité Hospital in Berlin on Wednesday that Navalny was still in an induced coma on a ventilator but that his condition was slowly improving, she said she was sure he would recover.

-“Alexei will certainly recover and we will laugh at him again and whine that we do not want to be photographed for his Instagram a thousand times a day,” she wrote.
+“Alexei will certainly recover, and we will laugh at him again and whine that we do not want to be photographed for his Instagram a thousand times a day,” she wrote.

 View this post on Instagram